 ... support a community that fosters student success.

-Serving approximately 4,000 students at our Chicago campus, we provide an enriched and supportive learning environment with smaller class sizes for a more engaging learning experience and an esteemed faculty body and staff who care about the success of their students.
+Serving approximately 4,000 students at the SXU campus, we provide an enriched and supportive learning environment with smaller class sizes for a more engaging learning experience and an esteemed faculty body and staff who care about the success of their students.

 ... encourage and guide students to academic excellence.

 Our students are challenged with forward-thinking curricula that encourages them to reach their fullest academic potential.
 We offer a diverse abundance of undergraduate and graduate degree programs, as well as degree completion programs, in our College of Arts and Sciences, Graham School of Management and School of Nursing and Health Sciences.

 We prepare students for beyond graduation.
 By getting involved on campus with our clubs and organizations, students discover their interests and their selves and develop the skills and confidence needed to lead.
 Plus, with our experiential learning opportunities as well as mentorships and internships, students are able to bridge a connection to the working world.